-- A brief overview of the project as a whole; - Specific, measurable objectives that the project will accomplish; - How the project will be accomplished (i.e., the "who, what, when, where, why and how" of a project); - Funding preference, if applicable; and - The funding amount requested.
+- 1. A brief overview of the project as a whole; - 2.
+Specific, measurable objectives that the project will accomplish; - 3.
+How the proposed project for which funding is requested will be accomplished, i.e., the "who, what, when, where, why and how" of a project; - 4.
+Funding preference, if applicable; and - 5.
+The funding amount requested.